guwidoe/PeopleDistributor/README.md

 This code was thrown together in a night to solve a concrete problem I had and isn't intented to be usable / expandable or anything yet.
 I might improve the algorithm in the future and add some more options to it.
-Also, a little gui facilitating the use might come at some point...
+Also, a little gui facilitating the use might come at some point.